What are tricyclic antidepressants?

-- dizziness due to drop in blood pressure on standing up (postural hypotension)
+- Dizziness due to a drop in blood pressure on standing up (postural hypotension)

-- nausea, confusion or headache due to hyponatraemia (sodium imbalance)
+- Nausea, confusion or a headache due to hyponatraemia (sodium imbalance)

 Tricyclic medications may not be suitable for people with certain medical conditions or taking certain medications such as anticholinergic agents.
 Tell your doctor if you have had any of the following health problems:

 It may be wise to under an electrocardiograph prior to treatment and have this repeated after a few weeks.
 Tricyclic medications are dangerous in overdose.